-Of all the types of flooring available, wood is still the most popular.
+Of all the types of flooring available, wood with the perfect finish is still the most popular.
 And oak floorboards are gorgeous as well as fashionable.
 But pine wood flooring is another strong contender in the beauty stakes, a softwood that’s been used to make floorboards for centuries and a feature of many old homes across Britain.

 We’ve taken several long, detailed looks at oak flooring, furniture and doors.
 Now it’s time to explore the wonderful world of pine.
 If you have a pine floor that needs attention, or you’ve been tasked with getting one in apple-pie order for someone else, here’s everything you need to know.

 Pine, also sometimes called redwood, is cheaper and more common than traditional hardwoods, ranging from almost white through various yellow shades to a deep, rich red.
 For a softwood it’s often remarkably resilient and long-lasting, especially in the context of well looked after pine floors.

 Pinus is the species we see most in UK and EU plantations.
 It’s useful for all sorts of utility work, a common wood for beams, flooring and structural purposes.
 But that’s just the start of it.
 There are a whole load of different types of pine trees found in the wild, so many in fact that the Wood Database website’s impressively long list is far too detailed to repeat here.

 If you’re interested in the similarities and differences between soft pines and hard pines, and those within each group, you can’t beat the Wood Database pine page, an excellent resource.

 Horses for courses – The pine flooring aesthetic